Do I have to obtain employees' consent in order to collect their personal data?

 - if necessary for performing a legal right or obligation of the employer in connection with employment;

-- for the purpose of a legal proceeding, obtaining legal advice, or, establishing/defending/ exercising legal rights.
+- for the purpose of a legal proceeding, obtaining legal advice, establishing/defending/exercising legal rights, the administration of justice, or for exercising functions conferred on a person by/under written law; or,

 HR Best Practices: Commit to properly notifying employees, and requesting consent where appropriate, in advance of collecting their personal information.
 Ensure employees are also notified prior to using the data for a new purpose and prior to transferring to a third party.
 When sensitive personal information is required for employment-related purposes, obtain the employee’s explicit consent before processing their data.